Employees

 • give you bereavement leave, after you’ve worked for your employer continuously for 6 months

-• give you family violence leave, after you’ve worked for your employer for 6 months
+• give you family violence leave, after you’ve worked for your employer continuously for 6 months

 Sick leave, bereavement and family violence leave pay